brodieaustin/the-rift/the-rift.markdown

 Chapter 1
 ---------

 The low hanging clouds on that dreary November day kept the lumbering airship out of view.
 No one in the miles leading to the town of Briersville saw it coming.
 No one heard it either.
 The silent structure of cloth and steel had crept through the cloud cover.
-It must have descended gradually, foot after foot until it managed to collide with the court house's radio tower.
+It must have descended gradually, foot after foot until it managed to collide with a newly built office building's radio tower.

 The people in town hardly noticed it there, bobbing up and down, twisting side to side in the breeze.
 Then a brisk wind picked up, propelling the airship forward.
 The radio tower's metal struts whined.
 A woman on the sidewalk pushing a baby stroller looked up and screamed.
 People passing by stopped.
 A young couple rushed to her aid.
 A police car darted across the street and stopped, it's tires popping up over the curb.